 - Very lightweight

-- Gives the longest focal length range available in a DSLR lens
+- It gives the longest focal length range available in a DSLR lens

-- Rounded seven-blade diaphragm adds in bokeh quality
+- The rounded seven-blade diaphragm adds in bokeh quality.

 - Moisture resistance construction

 - HLD (High/Low torque-modulated Drive) saves power while providing superior drive

 - Not an ideal lens for low light actions

 - VC feature is not very helpful while framing subjects